Acarbose (By mouth)

 How to Use This Medicine:

-- Take your medicine at the start (with the first bite) of your main meals.
+- Take your medicine with the first bite of each main meal.

 Drugs and Foods to Avoid: